-I John E. King. com 950 -mence the Grocery strash, \$ 950.
-Paidrent
+S. John E. King. com 950-mence the Grocery business and in vest cash, \$ 950.
+145

 This style of lettering is suitable for box marking, ledger headings, the lettering of labels, and can be used for many other useful purposes.
 Start the shade with a light dot, then gradually widen the stroke until the same thickness of line is reached as shown in the copies.
 Be sure that you slant the letters to the left as much as copy.
 Use care in the spacing.
 Try to secure an even and uniform pressure on the pen for the shading, and these shades should not be made too rapidly.